shane-kercheval/mcp-this/README.md

 ## Quick Start

+### `uvx`

 The simplest way to use the server is via `uvx`.
 This command lets you run Python tools without installing them globally.
 It creates a temporary environment just for that tool, runs it, and then cleans up.

 > **Note:** Examples below require installation of `uvx` - instructions can be found at [https://docs.astral.sh/uv/](https://docs.astral.sh/uv/).

+### Configuration

+The MCP Server can be configured to use:
+- Custom tools defined in a YAML file via the `--tools_path` command
+- Custom tools via a JSON string with the `--tools` command
+- Default tools from `./src/mcp_this/configs/default.yaml` if no configuration is provided

 ## Claude Desktop Integration